 Visit London's Christmas lights on foot

 The best and cheapest way to see London's Christmas lights is by walking among them.
-Thankfully, many of the West End lights are fairly close together geographically, so you could probably fit several of them into one epic evening of sightseeing (comfy shoes, guys).
+Many of the West End lights are fairly close together geographically, so you could probably fit several into one epic evening of sightseeing (comfy shoes, guys).

 Map of London's Christmas lights